KPIs are a powerful tool

 Statistically, that occurs once in a hundred years.
 A true unadulterated KPI, but no data.
 In these cases, you should look at the next-biggest disaster that could occur, something that you do have data for.

 5. KPIs without feedback

 It’s such a pity to have an insight that leads to nothing or to wrong decisions!
 A retailer had named precisely the right KPIs and had the insights ready.
 They were on the dashboard every week ready to be used.
-However, the director omitted to discuss the scores with the product managers on a regular basis, especially when the scores were not good.
+However, the director declined to discuss the scores with the product managers on a regular basis, especially when the scores were not good.
 He immediately took action and got rid of exactly the wrong products.
 The story behind the numbers didn’t come to life.
-Feedback is thebreakfast of champions.
+Feedback is the breakfast of champions.

 Want to prevent these KPI blunders?
 Then order the SMART KPI Toolbox now: less measuring = more knowledge!